chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/io-operations/file-io.md

 writer.WriteLine("Some text...");
 ```

-## Compression and Decompression for GZip
+## compression and decompression for gzip
 Compression:
 ```cs
 var fileToCompress = new FileInfo("/source/file.txt");